 Many body shops bring their cars to our company for frame straightening services instead of doing it in house.
 Still, many of them do the repairs out of sequence which may result in improper frame straightening for your vehicle.

-“Something more” Jim continues “very often the frame straightening job is done improperly because it wasn’t addressed first.”
-Jim says that he recognizes that it isn’t a perfect world and body shops usually get the car first and try their best to fix the car in-house.
+“Something more” Sal continues “very often the frame straightening job is done improperly because it wasn’t addressed first.”
+Sal says that he recognizes that it isn’t a perfect world and body shops usually get the car first and try their best to fix the car in-house.
 But, he feels the car-owners and the insurance companies are better served by starting out here.

 Another important issue that can cause your car to feel “out of sorts” is the quality of the work performed on the car after the collision.
 Many body shops have purchased equipment and trained employees to straighten vehicle frames.
 However, they are not experienced experts and this can make a real, tangible difference in the result of the frame’s alignment.